w32zhong/specforge_PoC/README.md

 * To specify GPU VRAM allocations: `--modeling.max_memory "{0: '17.5GiB', 1: '17GiB', 2: '13.5GiB', 3: '17GiB'}"`

 ## SGLang Inference
-For a demo of using SGLang as inference engine for a trained model:
+For a demo of using SGLang as an inference engine for a model trained by this framework:
 ```sh
 CUDA_VISIBLE_DEVICES=0 python demo_sglang_inference.py \
     /mnt/asus_card/hfdownloader/w32zhong_deft-bee-66 \